-- 6. Broadly speaking, asset owners include pension funds, insurance companies, investments trusts and other collective investment vehicles.
+5. Broadly speaking, asset owners include pension funds, insurance companies, investments trusts and other collective investment vehicles.
 As the providers of capital, they set the tone for stewardship and may influence behavioural changes that lead to better stewardship by asset managers and companies.
-At the other end of the spectrum, asset managers with day-to-day responsibility for managing investments are well positioned to influence companies' long-term performance through stewardship. - 7.
-Compliance with the Code does not constitute an invitation to manage the affairs of a company or preclude a decision to sell a holding, where this is considered in the best interest of clients or beneficiaries.
+Asset managers with day-to-day responsibility for managing investments are well positioned to influence companies' long-term performance through stewardship.